NYU Furman Center Sign Up Facebook Twitter LinkedIn

 Renters

-Real median gross rent in Lower East Side/Chinatown increased from $1,020 in 2006 to $1,100 in 2019.
-In 2019, 23.8% of renter households in Lower East Side/Chinatown were severely rent burdened (spent more than 50% of household income on rent).
-23.7% of the rental units were affordable at 80% Area Median Income, 6 percentage points lower than the share in 2010.
-22.9% of rental units were public housing rental units, as of 2021.
-The overall rental vacancy rate in Lower East Side/Chinatown was 2.9% in 2019.
+Real median gross rent in Lower East Side/Chinatown increased from $1,090 in 2006 to $1,250 in 2021.
+This represents a 14.7% increase over the same period.
+As of 2021, the change in median gross rent outpaced the change in median household income by 22.5 percentage points.
+In 2021, 24.0% of renter households in Lower East Side/Chinatown were severely rent burdened (spent more than 50% of household income on rent).
+30.3% of the rental units were affordable at 80% Area Median Income, similar to the level in 2010.
+22.6% of the rental units were public housing rental units, as of 2022.
+The overall rental vacancy rate in Lower East Side/Chinatown was 4.3% in 2021.

 Share: